datawithalvin/data-eng_sql-ecommerce/README.md

 ### What's in Here?
 * raw-datasets/: This folder contains the raw CSV data that I used to populate the database.
 The CSV files were extracted from Google Big Query Public Data.
-* notebooks/: In this folder, you will find Jupyter notebooks where I demonstrate how to interact with the database using Python and perform data manipulations.
+* notebooks/: In this folder, you will find Jupyter notebooks where I demonstrate how to interact with the database using Python and perform ETL process.
 * sql-queries/: Here, you will find an .sql file with the SQL queries I used to create the tables in the database, perform ETL, and answer business-related questions.